ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 See {{RFC4086}} for additional information on randomness requirements.

 Base32 encoding or hexadecimal base16 encoding are RECOMMENDED to be specified when the random token would exist in a DNS label such as in a CNAME target.
 This is because base64 relies on mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
-If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
+If base32 is used, it SHOULD be specified in a way that safely omits the trailing padding ("=").
 Note that DNS labels are limited to 63 octets which limits how large such a token may be.

 This random token is placed in either the RDATA or an owner name, as described in the rest of this section.
 Some methods of validation may involve multiple independent random tokens.